-Please refer 2012 - May [1] {C} (c) on page no. 35
+Please refer 2012 - May [1] {C} (c) on page no. 35 - Space to write important points for revision -

 2016 - May [4] (b) During the course of audit of M/s CT Ltd. for the financial year 2014-15, it has noticed that ₹ 2.00 lakhs of employee contribution and ₹ 9.50 lakhs of employer contribution towards employee state insurance contribution have been accounted in the books of accounts in respective heads.
-Whereas, it was found that ₹ 4.00 lakhs only has been deposited with ESIC department during the year ended 31st March, 2015.
+Whereas, it was found that ₹ 4.00 lakhs only has been deposited with ESIC department during the year ended 31^{st} March, 2015.
 The Finance Manager informed the auditor that due to financial crunch they have not deposited the amount due, but will deposit the amount overdue along with interest as and when financial position improves.